kroxiksut/django-152fz-consent/docs/cookies/en/testing.md

 - module integration run;
 - checking installation in `cookies-only` mode;
 - checking the joint installation with the consent module;
-- manual checking of scripts from a demo checklist.
+- manual checking of scenarios from a demo checklist.

 Related checklist: `demo/notes/smoke-checklist.md`.